gstanden/orabuntu-lxc/README.md

 Step 3b

-If a non-root user with "sudo ALL" privilege is not available on the host, then before navigating to the "anylinux" directory, first create the user with "sudo all" privilege using the appropriate script in the orabuntu-lxc-master/uekulele directory, or in the orabuntu-lxc-master/orabuntu directory for redhat or debian, respectively:
+If a non-root user with "sudo ALL" privilege is not available on the host, then before navigating to the "anylinux" directory, first create the user with "sudo all" privilege using the appropriate script in the orabuntu-lxc-master/uekulele directory, or in the orabuntu-lxc-master/orabuntu directory for redhat-family linuxes or debian-family linuxes, respectively:
 ```
 ./uekulele/uekulele-services-0.sh (RedHat-family linuxes)
 ./orabuntu/orabuntu-services-0.sh (Ubuntu-family linuxes)